marschall/osgi-remoting-ejb/README.md

 Open Issues
 -----------
-JBoss client library is twice the size it needs to be.
+GlassFish client library is not yet implemented.